dewetb/doorman/README.md

   3. An electronic lock, wired up to the first relay on the Piface digital.
   4. A Twilio number
   5. Pord forwarding on your router

+Let me know if you get stuck or need help.